 All other large Dutch cities charge a tourist tax per room/night or person/night.

-You will find an overview of the 2022 tourist tax tariffs in other Dutch cities in the list below.
+Below is an overview of the 2022 tourist tax tariffs in other Dutch cities.

 - Utrecht = 6% / room / night